chika-kasymov/chika-kasymov.github.io/_posts/2016-12-01-common-issues-of-uistackview.md

 @end
 ```

-Above solution will resolve many warnings, but we also have special case.
+Above solution will resolve many warnings, but we also have the special case.
 It will be described in the below section.

-## Nested **UIStackView** <a id="section-2"></a>
+## Nested UIStackView

 Sometimes we need to combine multiple `UIStackView`.
 For example, use horizontal one inside of vertical and in other scenarios.

 To avoid `NSLayoutConstraint` warnings you need to wrap your child `UIStackView` with `UIView`.
 And do not forget to reduce constraint priorities.

-Again, for convenience you can create subclass of `UIView` with `UIStackView` inside it.
+Again, for convenience you, can create a subclass of `UIView` with `UIStackView` inside it.
 For instance:

 ``` objc
 /* In .h file */